datastax/zdm-proxy/CONTRIBUTING.md

 ## Code Contributions

 ---
-**Note:** If you'll contribute code or examples via a Pull Request (PR) to this ZDM Proxy project, be sure to first read the Contribution License Agreement (CLA) at https://cla.datastax.com/.
+**Note:** If you'll contribute code or examples via a Pull Request (PR) to this ZDM Proxy project, be sure to first read the [Developer's Certificate of Origin (CLA)](https://gist.github.com/jdonenine/a7b062546628cffab8684f93f2eae25d).
 You'll be required to sign it with your GitHub account before we can consider accepting your PR changes.

 ---